benhoyt/merovius.github.io/jekyll/_posts/2014-09-12-the-four-things-i-miss-from-go.markdown

 ---
 layout: post
 title: "The four things I miss about go"
+tldr: "A short list of four things that I might want to add to go (but probably wouldn't)."
+tags: ["golang", "programming"]
 date: 2014-09-12 17:10:28
 ---
 As people who know me know, my current favourite language is